Hariharan-codeWorld/Hariharan-codeWorld/README.md

 - 🎓 Computer Science Engineering undergraduate
 - 💻 Full-stack developer with experience in React.js, Node.js, Express.js, and MongoDB
 - 🧠 Interested in machine learning, intelligent systems, and real-world problem solving
-- 🔐 Focused on secure, scalable, and user-centric software development
+- 🔐 Passionate about secure, scalable, and user-friendly applications
 - 📚 Continuously learning and building projects to strengthen my technical foundation

 ---